bioaster/dropcell/README.md

 Reads brightfield and CY5 images for one field of view (XY) and one time point (T) Detects droplets from the brightfield image.
-For each droplet, detects intradroplet cells on the CY5 image and the magnetic bead rod on the brightfield image, and saves the overlay image as a png file Tracks one desired droplet at the following time point (T+1)
+For each droplet, detects intradroplet cells on the CY5 image and the magnetic bead rod on the brightfield image, and saves the overlay image as a png file.
+Tracks one desired droplet at the following time point (T+1).

 4. Prerequisites for Deployment